pozzo-research-group/OT2-Course-MSE/Stock_Solution_Protocol/Gold Nanoparticle Synthesis.md

    1. Mix 5 mL of the 200 mM CTAB stock solution with 5 mL of the 0.5 mM Gold Chloride hydrate stock solution.
 Heat the mixture to 30 degrees Celsius and stir at 800 rpm.
 The mixture should be yellow.
    2. 5 minutes later, add 0.6 mL of the freshly made, ice-cold 10 mM Sodium Borohydride to the mixture.
 It should immediately turn brown in color.
    3. Wait another 5 minutes and then turn off the stirring but keep the heating.
 Wait and additional 30 minutes for the seeds to grow.
 The final solution should be a brownish color.
    4. In another 20 mL flask, add 1.59 mL of the seed solution that was just made, and 18.41 mL of water to make the seed stock solution.
-This diluted seed stock solution will be used to synthesize the nanorods.
+This diluted seed stock solution will be used to synthesize the nanoparticles.

 **Summary**